Placido Domingo's name comes up in Argentina sex sect probe

 The organization was previously under judicial investigation in the early 1990s but the probe was closed before it reached trial.

-Domingo, now 81, was one of opera’s biggest and most successful stars and is the only living member of The Three Tenors, which included the late Luciano Pavarotti and Jose Carreras.
+Domingo, now 81, was one of opera’s biggest and most successful stars and a member of The Three Tenors, which included José Carreras and the late Luciano Pavarotti.

 Domingo’s image was tarnished in the United States after more than 20 women accused him, in stories published by The Associated Press, of sexual harassment and other inappropriate behavior in encounters that took place from the late 1980s to the 2000s.
 Dozens more in the classical music world told AP his behavior was an open secret in the industry.